Skip to content

 I get errors about sending requests a little too fast in the game, what should I do?

-Firstly, make sure you are set up the same IGNORE_RATELIMIT_KEY (Observatory) and ObservatoryApiKey (Sunrise) in their configuration files.
+Firstly, make sure you are set up the same IGNORE_RATELIMIT_KEY (Observatory) and ObservatoryApiKey (Sunrise) if you are not using Solar System orchestrator.

 If you are still getting errors, you can try to update values in API.RateLimit section of the sunrise config file as follows: